grafana/scribe/README.md

 4. It is recommended to create a Go workspace for your CI pipeline with `go work init {directory}`.

-   - This will keep the larger and irrelevant modules like `docker` out of your project.
+   - This will keep the larger and irrelevant modules  out of your project.

 ### Examples